Money is stolen from a Cuban woman's bank account: "Her balance is now zero."

 • Avoid using the "Remember password" option.

-• Do not share personal information on social networks or participate in tests that request sensitive data.
+• Do not share personal information on social media or participate in tests that request sensitive data.

-This incident underscores the importance of being well-informed and following secure practices to protect financial resources in an increasingly digitalized world, for which many Cubans, as evident, are not yet prepared.
+This incident underscores the importance of being well-informed and following safe practices to protect financial resources in an increasingly digital world, for which many Cubans, as is evident, are still not prepared.

 COMMENT